Easy Cut Out Sugar Cookies

 - With mixer on low, slowly add flour mixture to the bowl.
 The dough is ready when most of it sticks to the paddle.
 When touched, it has a little give, but does not stick to fingers.

-- Flour the work surface and roll dough to about 1/4 inch thick, using flour for dusting as necessary.
+- Flour the work surface and roll dough to about 1/4-inch thick, using flour for dusting as necessary.
 Use cookie cutters to cut cookies and place on prepared baking sheet.
-Gather scraps and reroll dough when necessary.
+Gather scraps and re-roll dough when necessary.

 - Bake for 7 to 8 minutes, rotating halfway through.
 Allow cookies to cool on baking sheet for 2 minutes, then transfer to wire rack to cool completely.
+Prepare icing.

-Recipe from The Sweet Adventures of Sugarbelle
+References: The Sweet Adventures of Sugarbelle and Baking a Moment